Robust Weight Initialization for Tanh Neural Networks with Fixed Point Analysis: Related works

-PINNs have shown promising results in solving forward, inverse, and multiphysics problems arising in science and engineering.~\citep{lu2021learning, karniadakis2021physics, cuomo2022scientific, Cuomo2022, YIN2021113603, Wu2023TheAO, HANNA2022115100, BARARNIA2022105890, Shukla2020, Zhu2024, HOSSEINI2023125908, MAO2020112789}.
-PINNs approximate solutions to partial differential equations~(PDEs) using neural networks and are typically trained by minimizing a loss defined by the sum of least-squares that incorporates the residual of PDE, boundary conditions, and initial conditions.
-This loss is usually minimized using gradient-based optimizers such as Adam~\citep{kingma2014adam}, L-BFGS~\citep{liu1989limited}, or a combination of both.
-Universal approximation theories~\citep{Cybenko1989, HORNIK1989359, HORNIK1991251, DBLP:journals/corr/abs-2006-08859, GULIYEV2018296, SHEN2022101, GULIYEV2018262, MAIOROV199981, YAROTSKY2017103, GRIPENBERG2003260} guarantee the capability and performance of neural networks as an approximation of the analytic solution to PDE.
-However, PINNs still face challenges in accuracy, stability, computational complexity, and tuning optimal hyperparameters of loss terms.
-To alleviate these issues, many authors have introduced enhanced versions of PINNs: (1)~the self-adaptive loss balanced PINNs~(lbPINNs) that automatically adjust the hyperparameters of loss terms during the training process~\citep{XIANG202211}, (2)~the Bayesian PINNs~(B-PINNs) that are specialized to deal with forward and inverse nonlinear problems with noisy data~\citep{YANG2021109913}, (3)~Rectified PINNs~(RPINNs) that are trained with the gradient information from the numerical solution by the multigrid method and designed for solving stationary PDEs ~\citep{PENG2022105583}, (4)~Auxiliary Pinns~(A-PINNs) that effectively handle integro-differential equations~\citep{YUAN2022111260}, (5)~conservative PINNs~(cPINNs) and exetended PINNs~(XPINNs) that adopt the domain decomposition technique~\citep{JAGTAP2020113028, Jagtap2020ExtendedPN}, (6)~parrel PINNs that reduces the computational cost of cPINNs and XPINNs~\citep{SHUKLA2021110683}, (7)~gradient-enhanced PINNs~(gPINNs) that use the gradient of the PDE loss term with respect to the network inputs ~\citep{YU2022114823}.
+PINNs have shown promising results in solving forward, inverse, and multiphysics problems in science and engineering.~\citep{MAO2020112789, Shukla2020, lu2021learning, karniadakis2021physics, YIN2021113603, BARARNIA2022105890, Cuomo2022, HANNA2022115100, HOSSEINI2023125908, Wu2023TheAO, Zhu2024}.
+PINNs approximate solutions to partial differential equations~(PDEs) using neural networks and are trained by minimizing a loss function, typically formulated as a sum of least-squares terms incorporating PDE residuals, boundary conditions, and initial conditions.
+This loss is commonly optimized using gradient-based methods such as Adam~\citep{kingma2014adam}, L-BFGS~\citep{liu1989limited}, or a combination of both.
+Universal approximation theorems~\citep{Cybenko1989, HORNIK1989359, HORNIK1991251, DBLP:journals/corr/abs-2006-08859, GULIYEV2018296, SHEN2022101, GULIYEV2018262, MAIOROV199981, YAROTSKY2017103, GRIPENBERG2003260} establish the theoretical capability of neural networks to approximate analytic PDE solutions.
+However, PINNs still face challenges in accuracy, stability, computational complexity, and tuning appropriate hyperparameters of loss terms.

-PINNs primarily employ Xavier initialization for training~\citep{jin2021nsfnets, son2023enhanced, yao2023multiadam, gnanasambandam2023self, song2024loss}, but our experimental results indicate that this method limits the performance of larger network sizes.
-Although there have been recent results on initialization methods for PINNs, most of them have relied on transfer learning~\citep{tarbiyati2023weight}.
-Thus, we propose a weight initialization method that does not require transfer learning and is robust to variations in network size.